istvanp/CakePHP-AppDecorator/README.md

   # ...
   }
   ```

-## Associations
-If your model contains any binds (hasOne, HABTM, hasMany), they can be docorated if they are nested into a parent record.

-**This section is a stub.**

 ## Returning a decorator instead of an array on Model::find()
 Instead of having to require the use of a decorator and instantiating it, you can do so automatically when doing a `find()`.